 “And I thought I was going to do an album with them, but later I was, I guess, pitched out because I would move my hips, or lick my lips, on stage and it was too much for the women’s community, as I understand it… as I understood it… Anyway I didn’t get to make an album…“

-This was Gwen Avery talking to Queer Music Heritage in November last year about her involvement with Olivia Records (click here for a script and scroll down from the Arnold McCuller interview details in both QMH links).
+This was Gwen Avery talking to Queer Music Heritage in November last year about her involvement with Olivia Records (for a script, click here and scroll down from the Arnold McCuller interview details in both QMH links).

 As the Queer Music Heritage site suggests, it’s possible that Avery’s blues style “didn’t jive with the marketing” of Olivia’s mainly folky output. (“…I mean, it’s so insulting when I think of it, to defy my culture, that’s what they wanted me to do, and I guess, sit there with my legs crossed and my arms folded.”)

-Starting out as one of Olivia’s “would-be stars” with the inclusion of the brilliant ‘Sugar Mama‘ on their 1977 Lesbian Concentrate “lesbianthology” of music and poetry, Avery did not release her own first album until several decades later at the age of 58.
+Starting out as one of Olivia’s “would-be stars” with the inclusion of the brilliant ‘Sugar Mama‘ on their 1977 Lesbian Concentrate “lesbianthology” of music and poetry, Avery did not release her own first album until several decades later.
 This is surprising when one considers how striking and memorable Avery’s contribution to Lesbian Concentrate was.
 Of the song, Avery has said: